 How does that phrase go…”What happens in Vegas, stays in Vegas?”

 Well, you know what else is staying in Vegas?
-Your money that you had no plans to spend.
-MGM is increasing resort fees to more than $50 per night at four hotels in Las Vegas and that means more money out of your pocket.
+Your money that you had no plans to spend as Caesars Entertainment has announced they are increasing fees at four casinos; Harrah’s, Flamingo, Linq and Bally’s.

 If you’re not familiar with “resort fees,” they are daily, supplementary charges that are NOT included in the initial booking cost.
 These fees apply regardless to if you booked via a third party (e.g. Expedia, Orbitz, etc.) or directly through the hotel website.